 Being active in the farmers market, holiday bazaars, and catering events, the couple is able to get to know their customers.
 They love that they are able to talk with their customers and see them face to face.
 Customers can find out what is in the food they are feeding their families, they can see who makes their food, and they can understand that Shady Rail strives to give them the highest quality product available.
 Everything is made from scratch, homemade in the bakery.
 Jenny still uses the rolling pin & pie dough recipe that her Grandma Dorothy used to make all her pies with that she sold to restaurants many years ago.
 The couple wants their customers to be happy and always ready to come back for more treats!

 We are passionate about growing healthy, great-tasting lamb to share within our local community.
 We enjoy teaching others how simple it is to cook with this delicious meat.
-We are 3rd generation livestock farmers with a passion for providing our community with locally-raised lamb from fertile fields of grass.
+We are third generation livestock farmers from Oregon with a passion for providing our community with locally-raised lamb from fertile fields of grass.
 Our lambs are raised on pasture, without antibiotics or growth hormones, and are available to you year round as individual cuts or whole and half lambs cut to your specifications.
 From our pasture to your table, we offer flavorful lamb you’ll love!